 - other children complain about the child's sexual behaviour or are adversely affected

 - the child uses sexual behaviour to hurt, frighten or upset other children

-- the sexual behaviour is engaged in by children of different ages or developmental levels
+- the child engages in sexual behaviour with children of different ages or developmental levels

-- one child uses force, threats, bribery or coercion to get the other child to participate in sexual behaviour
+- the child uses force, threats, bribery or coercion to get another child to participate in sexual activities

-- one child forces another child to keep the sexual behaviour a secret
+- the child forces another child to keep the sexual behaviour a secret

-- the sexual behaviour progresses in frequency, intensity or intrusiveness over time
+- the sexual behaviour increases in frequency, intensity or intrusiveness over time

 - the child's sexual behaviour is directed at adults who feel uncomfortable about it